 What is outpatient surgery?

-Common procedures that are now routinely performed on an outpatient basis include
+person.
+Common procedures that are often done on an outpatient basis include:

 What are the benefits of outpatient surgery?

 Convenience.
 Recovering in your home can be easier than staying in a hospital.